Puppet-Finland/nagios-plugin-instaclustr/README.md

 provided for graphing purposes.
 The current plugins:

 * check_consumerlag: monitor Kafka consumerlag
-* check_instaclustr: monitor performance metrics (e.g. cpuUtilization) of nodes in a Kafka cluster
+* check_instaclustr: monitor performance metrics (e.g. cpuUtilization) of nodes in a Kafka cluster.
+Alerts will be generated based on average value of the metric.

 # Prerequisites